odestry/theme-starter/README.md

 ### Continuous Integration

-Dawn uses [GitHub Actions](https://github.com/features/actions) to maintain the quality of the theme.
-[This is a starting point](https://github.com/Shopify/dawn/blob/main/.github/workflows/ci.yml) and what we suggest to use in order to ensure you're building better themes.
-Feel free to build off of it!
+This starter uses [GitHub Actions](https://github.com/features/actions) to maintain the quality of the theme.
+[This is a starting point](https://github.com/odestry/theme-starter/blob/main/.github/workflows/ci.yml) and what we suggest to use in order to ensure you're building better themes.

-#### Shopify/lighthouse-ci-action
+#### `Shopify/lighthouse-ci-action`

-We love fast websites!
-Which is why we created [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action).
+You can also use [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action).
 This runs a series of [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) audits for the home, product and collections pages on a store to ensure code that gets added doesn't degrade storefront performance over time.

-#### Shopify/theme-check-action
+#### `Shopify/theme-check-action`

-Dawn runs [Theme Check](#Theme-Check) on every commit via [Shopify/theme-check-action](https://github.com/Shopify/theme-check-action).
+This starter runs [Theme Check](https://github.com/Shopify/theme-check-action) on every commit via [Shopify/theme-check-action](https://github.com/Shopify/theme-check-action).

 ## Contributing